danilovl/select-autocompleter-bundle/README.md

 For entity `App:Product` will be found `Repository`, then method `createSearchQueryBuilder` will be called with `AutocompleterQuery` and `Config` as a parameters.

-This means that all the search logic will be processing by the method which you defined.
+This means that all the search logic will be processed by the method you defined.

 ##### 4.1.7 Overriding `default_option`